AldenWohlgemuth/Exhibition/README.md

 Additional TO-DO:
 -Increase area of text background
--Allow pressing enter to submit answer as well as pressing the submit button -Show number of questions that have been answered -Show previous questions and answers at the bottom of the page -Add more things to study
+-Allow pressing enter to submit answer as well as pressing the submit button -Show previous questions and answers at the bottom of the page -Add more things to study
 -Save response and then re-print it so it doesn't reset when enter is pressed